 Springfield real estate is some of the most expensive in West Virginia, although Springfield house values don't compare to the most expensive real estate in the U.S.

-Springfield is a blue-collar town, with 54.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Springfield is generally considered to be a blue-collar town.
+54.07% of the Springfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Springfield is a town of professionals, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Springfield who work in teaching (25.36%), business and financial occupations (7.18%), and office and administrative support (6.70%).

 Telecommuters are a relatively large percentage of the workforce: 28.86% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.